y-trudeau/Mysql-tools/PXC/README.md

-# Replication manager for PXC
+# Replication manager for PXC and MariaDB

 This tool helps manage asynchronous replication between PXC or MariaDB clusters.
 If you are looking to manage replication of a standalone slave to a PXC cluster, look below at the slave manager script.
 The typical use case would be to manager a master-master replication link between two distincts PXC clusters but the tools supports more complex topology.